ISC-Project-Phoenix/design/software/ros/obj_detector.md

 ### Publishes

-- `/object_poses` - A vector of integers that represents a 2D polynomial in real space.
+- `/object_poses` -
+                     If CV: A vector of integers that represents a 2D polynomial in real space.
+                     If AI: A masked image of the lane.

 ### Detection Algorithm

+For CV:
 The detector is split into two halves: a frontend, and a backend.
 The frontend takes an RGB image, isloates the lane line and creates a vector of elements (3 variables assuming 2nd degree poly) that represent the line as a polynomial, location thresholds and more.
 The backend then takes the sampled points along the lane line and then finds the real world (x, y, z) position of the object using camera instrinsics.

 This two stage design allows us to provide different kinds of line detection algorithms or methods by just changing out the frontend, and reusing the rest of the infrastructure.

+For AI:
+TODO

 #### Masking